 Organizational history, mandate, and personnel, and/or references.

 We are currently accepting applications for our Community Fund.
-Applications must be returned to LIFE Co-operative in electronic and hard copy by September 1, 2017 to be eligible for this year.
+Applications must be returned to LIFE Co-operative in electronic and hard copy by (NEW Deadline!)
+5:00 pm on September 14, 2017 to be eligible for this year.

 Winners will be announced and presented with their award at our annual general meeting in November, 2017.
 Recipients will be notified in advance and are encouraged to send a representative to the meeting to receive their awarded funds.